This is my Thrivecart review a few months after purchasing it for my business.

 You can also filter by entire funnel/ frontend, each product, date.
 View sales, clicks, refunds, etc.

-Where Thrivecart affiliate management/center shines absolutely the most is the ability for you to group your affiliates.
+Where Thrivecart’s built-in affiliate management/center shines absolutely the most is the ability for you to group your affiliates.
 From the affiliate Rules tab.

 Something similar goes for lower or bad affiliates.
 Based on their sales activities.